matmaer/chezmoi-mousse/README.md

 `git clone --branch latest https://github.com/matmaer/chezmoi-mousse.git`

+> Note: You'll see a "detached HEAD" warning message - this is normal when checking out a tagged commit.

 Change directory into the `src` directory of the cloned repository.

 `cd chezmoi-mousse` and `cd src`